Famous and Attractive Mangalore Dasara

 Dasara Festival at Mangalore - 2018

-In 2015, Dasara festival starts from Tuesday, 13th October and ends on Saturday, 30th September.
+In 2017, Mangaluru Dasara festival starts from Thursday, 21st September and ends on Saturday, 30th September.
 It is the Vijayadashami or the tenth day of dasara.
 Statues of Sri Sharada goddess while be consecrated and poojas are performed from Wednesday 10th October.
 Kudroli Dasara will be inaugurated by Karnataka Deputy Chief Minister G. Parameshwara.
-The dasara festival comes to an end on the day of Vijayadashami with the grand procession that starts from Kudroli at Mangalore(Mangaluru).
+The dasara festival in Mangaluru comes to an end on the day of Vijayadashami with the grand procession that starts from Kudroli and ends with statue immersions.
 At Mangaladevi temple located in Bolar, annual dasara car festival takes place and procession in front of temple attracts visitors during the night on the same day.